SWR Member Interview: How Concha y Toro is accelerating climate action

 Editor

-Hanna Halmari is the editor at Sustainable Wine and the head of conferences at Innovation Forum.
-Hanna specialises in sustainability research and events across various industries.
-She holds an MSc in international development from Kings’s College London, where she developed a strong interest in political economy and post-communist transformation.
-Hanna speaks Finnish, Bulgarian and English.
-In her spare time she is a dedicated Radio Lollipop volunteer at Great Ormond Street Children’s Hospital, enjoys travelling, and tasting new wines.
+Hanna Halmari is the editor at Sustainable Wine and head of conferences at Innovation Forum.
+She specialises in research, conference production, and stakeholder engagement, helping companies tackle supply chain sustainability challenges across agriculture, manufacturing, packaging, and human rights.
+Hanna holds an MSc in International Development from King’s College London, where she developed a strong interest in political economy and post-communist transformation.
+She speaks Finnish, Bulgarian, and English, and enjoys travelling and discovering new wines.